-Natalia Cooper is a Policy Analyst at Georgetown Center on Poverty & Inequality’s Economic Security & Opportunity Initiative.
-She conducts policy research and data analysis to address issues related to economic security & opportunity.
-Her current research projects focus on tax credits, postsecondary education, and occupational segregation.
+Natalia Cooper is a Policy Analyst at the Georgetown Center on Poverty and Inequality’s Economic Security and Opportunity Initiative.
+She conducts policy research and data analysis to address issues related to tax credits, subsidized employment, and postsecondary education.

 Natalia graduated summa cum laude, Phi Beta Kappa, from Howard University with a B.A. in Economics and a B.A. in Political Science.